codio-templates/hello-turtle-c-/.guides/content/Create-Additional-Pages-and-Files-b38c.md

 ### Code Editor File
 ---
 Add a `.cpp` file to your project.
+This should live in the `code` folder.
 This is the file students will edit.
 Right-click on the name of your project or book in the directory tree on the left.
 Select `New File...` and then type its name and file extension.
 Copy and paste the following template code into the new file.
 It is required for turtle to run in C++.

 ```
 ////////// DO NOT EDIT HEADER! //////////